shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 ## Almost There

 To fix the `404` errors, just create a config file for Vite and name it `vite.config.js`.
-In your `vite.config.js` copy and paste the following code:
+Copy and paste the following code to your `vite.config.js`:

 ```javascript
 import { defineConfig } from "vite";